dylanaraps/crayon/README.md

 You can also use the command :hi or :highlight to see all of the highlight groups and their current values.

-The autocommands must be added before the colorscheme line in your vimrc otherwise they won't work.
+The autocommands must be added before the colorscheme line in your `.vimrc`/`init.vim` otherwise they won't work.
 Here's an example.

 ```VimL
 " This autocmd changes the background to #000000